Oppo BDP-93 Blu-ray disc player: beta firmware

 Factory reset the player: Setup > Device settings > Factory reset.
 (The factory reset is not initially visible, scroll through all the Device Settings menu items to get to it.)

-Follow the setup wizard to set up the player or cancel.
+Follow the setup wizard to set up the player, or cancel it.

 After the factory reset, it may be necessary to use an AV cable (yellow phono) to setup the player if the video from the HDMI output cannot be displayed.